eclipse-hono/hono/site/content/user-guide/http-adapter.md

 NB: There is a subtle difference between the *device identifier* (*device-id*) and the *auth-id* a device uses for authentication.
 See [Device Identity]({{< ref "/concepts/device-identity.md" >}}) for a discussion of the concepts.

+## Message Limits

+Before accepting any telemetry or event messages, the HTTP adapter verifies that the configured [message limit] ({{< ref "/concepts/resource-limits.md" >}}) is not exceeded.
+If the limit is exceeded then the incoming message is discarded with the status code `429 Too Many Requests`.

 ## Publish Telemetry Data (authenticated Device)

 * URI: `/telemetry`